 DDoS threat protection helps fortify your network to reduce outages caused by DDoS attacks that can significantly damage your organization’s operation, reputation, and even bottom line.

 Providing ORION DDoS Threat Protection to all ORION constituents Monday to Friday, 9 a.m. to 5 p.m. is part of our ongoing commitment to robust and reliable digital infrastructure.
 We are continually upgrading our network and enhancing our services to effectively respond to the changing needs of our constituents and the global threat landscape.

 ORION’s “alert, assess, address” service model enables us to provide high-quality protection to help avoid breaches which can cripple your network and cause expensive downtime.

-- Alert – Identify suspicious traffic that could cause denial-of-service by using a powerful NETSCOUT Arbor cybersecurity system, an industry leader
+- Alert – Identify suspicious traffic that could cause denial-of-service by using a powerful cybersecurity system

 - Assess – Monitor Monday-Friday 9-5 and detect attacks in the network before they can reach your systems